-Visit The Tide Mill, Woodbridge, one of only a handful in the world still producing flour on a regular basis and among the first tide mills in the country, working on the same site for well over 800 years
+Visit The Tide Mill, Woodbridge, one of a handful worldwide still producing flour and working on the same site for well over 850 years.

 Woodbridge Tide Mill is a bit of an icon locally, known by Woodbridge residents to be an attraction that brings visitors to the Town.
 It’s milling demonstrations and wheel turning times, are a great way for people to witness the process of flour production from an historical perspective.
 The Mill has done this in one form or another for hundreds of years and now you can see it for yourself.

 The Mill produces flour which it sells to help contribute to maintaining this very old building and machinery.
 Given that this is a regular occurrence, Head Miller Dan and his team have made flour production a spectator sport so that visitors can come and see, hear, smell and taste it.

 The Mill’s friendly wardens will guide you around a host of interactive activities, unique computer generated imagery and children’s activities to help you discover how the grain and ultimately the flour move around the Mill.

 The first record of a tide mill here on the River Deben is in 1170.
 A tide mill has stood in Woodbridge for over 800 years, using the green energy of the tide to drive a huge waterwheel, grinding an authentic stoneground wholemeal flour.
 It demonstrates over 800 years of English technological and cultural heritage from Norman times to date.
 The present mill was built in 1793 and its massive working machinery displays the skills and achievements of the early Industrial Revolution.